inspircd/docker/README.md

 *Notice: In case you provide an empty directory make sure it's owned by uid 10000.
 Use `chown 10000 directory` to correct permissions*

-Default ports of this container:
+Default ports of this container image:

 |Port|config            |
 |----|------------------|